k21971/EvilHack/doc/evilhack-changelog.md

 - Allow pets that can eat grass, to eat grass when hungry
 - Fix: keep tameness at or above its existing level
 - Fix: demon bribery
+- Fix: placeholder nymph in monst.c was not flagged as M2_NOPOLY